Karim Ben Khelifa

 The Jerusalem Post: Israelis Come Face-To-Face With ‘The Enemy’

-Fox Harrell, Associate Professor of Digital Media in the Comparative Media Studies (CMS) Program and Computer Science and Artificial Intelligence Laboratory (CSAIL) and Director of the Imagination, Computation and Expression Laboratory
+Fox Harrell, Professor of Digital Media and AI in the Comparative Media Studies (CMS) Program and Computer Science and Artificial Intelligence Laboratory (CSAIL) and Director of the Imagination, Computation and Expression Laboratory